codepath/android_guides/Lambda-Expressions.md

 ### Method References

 You may also notice in some cases lambda expressions also contain double colons `::`.
 These refer to a new syntax in Java 8 known as [method references](http://baddotrobot.com/blog/2014/02/18/method-references-in-java8/).
-You can reference a class or instance and pass along the method that will handle the click event:
+You can reference a class or instance and pass along the method that will handle the event:

 ```java
 public void onCreate() {